-using electric fields to control the motion of material defects.
-This work has
+Using electric fields to control the movement of defects in crystals

 In a new study published in Nature Materials, researchers from University of Toronto Engineering, Dalhousie University, Iowa State University and Peking University, present real-time observations of dislocation motion in a single-crystalline zinc sulfide that was controlled using an external electric field.